GNUnet 0.26.2-98-gb402d9955

 struct GNUNET_MQ_Handle * GNUNET_CADET_get_mq(const struct GNUNET_CADET_Channel *channel)

-Obtain the message queue for a connected peer.
+Obtain the message queue for a connected channel.

 void GNUNET_MQ_send(struct GNUNET_MQ_Handle *mq, struct GNUNET_MQ_Envelope *ev)